Leoneq/iNapMalinka/readme.md

   <h1>✨ Welcome to the iNap Malinka main page! ✨</h1>
 </div>

-**iNap Malinka** was mostly made as a decent Raspberry based NRF24L01 transmitter, but as it turns out you can play some games on this as well!
-You can install RetroPie so any retro game, including ports, can be played on Malinka.
+**iNap Malinka** was mostly made as a decent Raspberry Pi based NRF24L01 transmitter.
+But as it turns out you can play some games on this as well!
+It's a small DIY handheld that runs RetroPie so any retro game, including ports, can be played on Malinka.
 But as it's mostly a device for tinkering on-the-go, there's an additional USB for any kind of peripheral, an HDMI port, and a decent audio section too.
 Not only that, it's just as big as your phone, with only 12mm thickness.
 Two joysticks, 3.5" capacitive touch screen, powered by Raspberry Pi Zero 2W.
-But, if you're just interested about gaming, you can totally ignore the radio section and use it as a small, DIY handheld!
+But, if you're interested just about gaming, you can totally ignore the radio section and use it as a small, DIY handheld!
-Formally it's a mobile HMI, as besides the NRF24L01 you can use WiFi and Bluetooth to control your devices!!
+Formally it's a mobile Human-Machine Interface (HMI), as besides the NRF24L01 you can use WiFi and Bluetooth to control your devices!!

 # ❤ Why Malinka?
 * small and compact size